Guanidinoacetate Methyltransferase Deficiency

 Toronto, ON, CA

-Saadet Mahmutoglu-Mercimek practices in Toronto, Canada.
+Saadet Mahmutoglu-Mercimek practices practicing medicine in Toronto, Canada.
 Mahmutoglu-Mercimek is rated as a Distinguished expert by MediFind in the treatment of Guanidinoacetate Methyltransferase Deficiency.
-Their top areas of expertise are Guanidinoacetate Methyltransferase Deficiency, Epilepsy in Children, Homocystinuria due to MTHFR Deficiency, and X-Linked Creatine Deficiency.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Guanidinoacetate Methyltransferase Deficiency, Epilepsy in Children, X-Linked Creatine Deficiency, and Epilepsy.

 Distinguished in Guanidinoacetate Methyltransferase Deficiency